pellcorp/creality-wiki/docs/rpi.md

 - fan_generic
 - filament_switch_sensor

+!!! note

+    Klippain is only pre-installed on corexy printers

+    If you do not define `[adxl345]` and `[resonance_tester]` sections in your base printer, the installer will install klippain but not add the `[include klippain.cfg]`, so if you setup adxl and resonance tester config after installation you should also manually add the `[include klippain.cfg]` to your printer.cfg as well!

 You can specify a http:// or https:// url for the --printer parameter or you can download the file locally yourself!

 !!! note